Why is my website slow?

-If there are issues with the web server, then you’ll have a slow site on your hands.
-Entering a domain name or clicking on a website link can seem like such a simple thing, but there are hundreds of processes and database queries going on behind the scenes.
+If there are issues with the web server, you’ll have a slow site on your hands.
+Entering a domain name or clicking on a website link can seem simple, but there are hundreds of processes and database queries going on behind the scenes.

 Your web hosting is responsible for resolving many of these processes and requests.
 If there are downtimes or related issues, then your website will experience longer response times, or worse, not even load at all.